The program might be ending, but this opens the door to something new.

 What if this is just the beginning?

-The early church movement began with a handful of women and men who had a life-altering experience at the tombs, and then ran to their wider community to tell the story and pray together about what’s next.
+The early church movement began with a handful of people who had a life-altering experience at the tombs, and then ran to their wider community to tell the story and pray together about what’s next.

 These final two modules will help you follow this earliest of traditions.